Shipping a car from Texas to Minnesota Guide

 Minnesotans have a laid-back lifestyle that perfectly fits with the state’s astonishing nature.
 With 10,000 Lakes and 90,000 miles of shoreline, be ready to fall in love with swimming and fishing.
 You can also go canoeing, boating, as well as ice fishing or skating when the water freezes in the winter.
 The cross-country ski slopes will be waiting for you throughout the state, too.

 In Minnesota, outdoor festivals are no slim pickings.
 No matter the season, there will be no place for boredom.
 From the sensational Minnesota State Fair and St.Paul Winter Carnival to Octoberfest and Moose Madness Festival – you’ll want to visit them all.

 Moving to Minnesota with a car

 If you will be moving to Minnesota with a car, you will need to register it with the MN Driver and Vehicle Services (DVS) within 60 days after you establish your move.
 Unlike most US states which require you to complete your car registration in person, in Minnesota you will be able to do so by mail.
-Just don’t forget to renew it every year.
+Just remember to renew it every year.
 You will also have 60 days to transfer your out-of-state driver’s license.

 To avoid any parking tickets, check with your neighborhood area or building landlord whether you need any parking permits as soon as you move in.

-Corsia Logistics will be happy to help you move your vehicle(s) to Minnesota.
+Corsia Logistics will be happy to help you move your vehicle to Minnesota.
 We provide comprehensive auto transport services covering every aspect of the process.
-Request your free, no-obligation quote online or call us at (818) 850-5258 and speak with one of our logistics experts.
-Thank you.
+Request your free quote online or call us at (818) 850-5258 and speak with one of our logistics experts.